By Stacey Muncie

 TERRE HAUTE —

-Tickets for the show at Rose-Hulman may be purchased in person, by calling the Hatfield Hall ticket desk at 812-877-8544, or at hatfieldhall.com.
+Tickets may be purchased in person, by calling the Hatfield Hall ticket desk at 812-877-8544 or at hatfieldhall.com.
 Ticket desk hours are 10 a.m. to 5 p.m. weekdays, noon to 5 p.m.
-Saturdays and two hours before each event.
+Saturday and two hours before each event.
 Complete season information, including artist video clips, is available at hatfieldhall.com.
 Find exclusive behind-the-scenes photos and more at facebook.com/HatfieldHall.